i-love-flamingo/flamingo/framework/systemendpoint/Readme.md

 # Systemendpoint module

-This package provides a second endpoint intended for internal use.
+This package provides a second endpoint intended for non public use.

 You can register simple `http.Handler` to a desired route via Dingo map binding: